Abhijith-utla/SnitchTheWitch/README.md

 3. **Check the browser console**: If you see network errors, check the browser console for the API configuration log (if `VITE_DEBUG_API=true`) to see what URL is being used.

 **Common Issues:**

-- If you get "Network Error" after deployment, check that `VITE_API_BASE_URL` is set correctly
+1. **CORS Errors**: If you get "Network Error" or CORS errors after deployment, you have two options:

+   **Option A: Use a Proxy (Recommended)**
+   - Set `VITE_USE_PROXY=true` in your environment variables
+   - Configure your deployment platform to proxy `/api/*` requests to `https://hackutd2025.eog.systems/api/*`
+   - For Vercel: The `vercel.json` file is already configured
+   - For Netlify: The `netlify.toml` file is already configured
+   - This avoids CORS issues by making requests through your own domain

+   **Option B: Direct API Access**
+   - Set `VITE_API_BASE_URL=https://hackutd2025.eog.systems`
-- Make sure the API server allows CORS requests from your deployment domain
+   - Ensure the API server allows CORS from your deployment domain
+   - You may need to contact the API administrator to whitelist your domain

+2. **Network Errors**:
+   - Check that `VITE_API_BASE_URL` is set correctly (if not using proxy)
    - Verify the API URL is accessible from the browser (not just from your local machine)
+   - Check browser console for detailed error messages

+3. **Proxy Configuration**:
+   - If using Vercel: The `vercel.json` file handles proxying automatically
+   - If using Netlify: The `netlify.toml` file handles proxying automatically
+   - For other platforms: Configure rewrites/proxies to forward `/api/*` to `https://hackutd2025.eog.systems/api/*`

 ## API Endpoints